nlrb/com.tclcode.otgw/README.md

 ##### Conditions
 Only one condition currently exists, which is to check whether the Remote Override is (in-)active (i.e. whether a temperature has been set via the application or not).

 ##### Actions
 The following actions are supported.
+The actions are available on the Gateway device.

 * *Send Gateway command*.
 This should be a command as supported by the OTG.
 For a list of commands see the [OTG website](http://otgw.tclcode.com/firmware.html#dataids "Data ids").
 Once the command is received the trigger 'Response received' will be fired.